storybookjs/ember/docs/workflows/build-pages-with-storybook.md

 ### Mocking API Services

-Connected applications are everywhere, consuming data either from REST or GraphQL endpoints.
-If you're working in an application that relies on either of these data providers, you can add Mock Service Worker (MSW) and [Storybook's MSW addon](https://storybook.js.org/addons/msw-storybook-addon) to mock data alongside your app and stories.
+Connected applications such as Twitter, Instagram, amongst others, are everywhere, consuming data either from REST or GraphQL endpoints.
+If you're working in an application that relies on either of these data providers, you can add Mock Service Worker (MSW) via the [Storybook's MSW addon](https://storybook.js.org/addons/msw-storybook-addon) to mock data alongside your app and stories.

 [Mock Service Worker](https://mswjs.io/) is an API mocking library.
 It relies on service workers to capture network requests and provides mocked data in response.
 The MSW addon adds this functionality into Storybook, allowing you to mock API requests in your stories.

 #### Mocking REST requests with MSW addon

-The approach documented [above](#args-composition-for-presentational-screens) could be quickly adapted if you're relying on a Restful API.
-For instance, if you're retrieving the list of documents from a Restful endpoint, you could have an implementation similar to:
+If you're working with pure presentational screens, adding stories through [args composition](#args-composition-for-presentational-screens) is recommended.
+You can easily encode all the data via [args](../writing-stories/args.md), removing the need for handling it with "wrapper components".
+However, this approach loses its flexibility if the screen's data is retrieved from a RESTful endpoint within the screen itself.
+For instance, if your screen had a similar implementation to retrieve a list of documents:

 <!-- prettier-ignore-start -->